taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Serena's eyes never waver, face inscrutable.
 We see an image of an enormous network of neurons clinging to a decidedly less sexy set of intestines.

 Serena: **"Why do you think we're so careful about what we eat?
-Your gut directly influences [*500 million* neurons](https://en.wikipedia.org/wiki/Enteric_nervous_system)...and now, they also power your protective outfit."**
+Your gut directly influences [*500 million* neurons](https://en.wikipedia.org/wiki/Enteric_nervous_system)...and now, it also powers your surface gear."**

 Asoka looks disgusted.
 Eireena hides her smile.

-Asoka: **"But wait, I thought I was the first person to pair-bond with a mechapet?"**
+Asoka: **"But wait, did Exiles get cuttlefish cloth?
+I thought only Haven Howes has people pair-bonded with mechapets..."**

-Serena: **"You are indeed!
-Their surface gear wasn't quite this advanced, just good enough to get them safely to Majhee and her people in the Red Zone."**
+Eireena: **"It's true.
+The surface gear we gave to runaway Exiles didn't require a mechapet companion...they were just good enough to get safely through the Red Zone to Majhee and her people.
+But now it's not so safe, even with Majhee..."**

-Eireena: **"

 ### Page 10

+Eireena: **"The Peacekeepers this morning ordered us to deliver supplies of fresh food and silica to Boston Harbor by next week, all that we can spare..."**

+Serena: **"...and much that we can't.
+Their captain knew about the mechapets, and alluded to hunting in places they thought humans would never go again..."**

 Asoka stares down at the cuttlefish cloth.

-Asoka: **"Did...the Beasts...attack my haven...because of *this*?"**
+Asoka: **"No...you think...werewolves are their mechapets?
+And they're...hunting Earthers?"**

-Asoka looks pained, eyes closed with guilt -- they are remembering the fangs, the impossibly fast movement, the sight of a delighted Pippa running down the mountainside towards death...Eireena places a hand on Asoka's shoulder, gentle but grim.
+Asoka looks pained, eyes closed with terror, guilt, grief -- they are remembering the fangs, the impossibly fast movement, the sight of a delighted Pippa running down the mountainside towards death...Serena places a hand on Asoka's shoulder, gentle but grim.

-Eireena: **"It's a heavy gift to bear.
-The one who wears this outfit will be the most anonymous, the most *free*, and the only one who has *any* chance of finding these people in the Amazon."**

-Eireena: **"...Asoka, when did you make apprentice?"**

-Asoka: **"Two years ago, on my 14th birthday.
-Why?"**
+Serena: **"That is our suspicion."**

-Eireena: **"I see.
-I, Eireena McLeland, High Priestess of Green Haven Clarksville, promote Asoka Morei, child of João and Anita, to the rank of Journeyhume.
+Eireena: **"It's your decision.
+If you choose to stay here, we will keep you safe and hidden from the World Government.
+If you choose to help us, then I, Eireena McLeland, High Priestess of Green Haven Clarksville, promote Asoka Morei, child of João and Anita, to the rank of Journeyhume.
 Do you accept?"**

 *--end flashback--*